-Daniel Ostling is a Tony Award-nominated Scenic Designer based in San Francisco and NYC.
-He has been an ensemble member of Lookingglass Theatre Company since 1997 where he has designed over twenty productions.
-He is a long time collaborator with fellow Lookingglass ensemble member Mary Zimmerman with whom he has designed over twenty-three productions including Metamorphoses (Circle in the Square/Broadway-2003 Tony nomination-Best Set Design).
+Daniel Ostling is a two time Tony Award-nominated Scenic (and Lighting) Designer based in San Francisco, Chicago and NYC.
+He has been an ensemble member of Lookingglass since 2003 (1997–2003, Artistic Associate) where he has designed over 26 productions.
+He is a long-time collaborator with fellow Lookingglass Ensemble Member Mary Zimmerman with whom he has designed over 27 productions, including Metamorphoses (Circle in the Square Theatre on Broadway, 2003 Tony Award Nomination for Best Scenic Design).

-Internationally, his Pacific Overtures traveled to the Donmar Warehouse in London (2003 Olivier Winner- Best Musical).
+Internationally, his Pacific Overtures traveled to Donmar Warehouse in London (2003 Olivier Winner for Best Musical).
 His work has also been seen in Japan, Italy, Australia, China, the UK and Canada.

-Mr. Ostling was a tenured Associate Professor at Northwestern University in Chicago from 2003-2011 when he moved to San Francisco.
-Since, he has continued to teach part-time.
+Dan was a tenured Associate Professor at Northwestern University in Chicago from 2003–11 in the MFA program before he moved to San Francisco.
+Since, he has continued to teach at Northwestern part-time.